breadboardfoundry/pnw-cnet-5-onnx/README.md

 ![PNW-Cnet-5 ONNX Cover](cover.png)

-This repository documents converting the [PNW-Cnet-5](https://github.com/zjruff/PNW-Cnet-5) bioacoustic classifier from Keras/TensorFlow to ONNX format, achieving **11x faster inference** on Apple Silicon using CoreML acceleration.
+This repository documents converting the [PNW-Cnet-5](https://github.com/zjruff/PNW-Cnet-5) bioacoustic classifier from Keras/TensorFlow to ONNX format, achieving **11x faster inference** on Apple Silicon using CoreML acceleration vs CPU only.

 This is meant to be informative and potentially help you if you are working with a similar model.